dbacked/agent/docs/guide/security.md

 ## Encryption

 At the heart of DBacked is the data encryption module.
 It uses a mix of RSA and AES encryption with a public/private RSA key pair.
-This means you use a *public* key on your servers, this key can be leaked without problems, and keep the *private* key seprate and use it only when you need to restore a backup.
+This means you use a *public* key on your servers, this key can be leaked without problems, and keep the *private* key separate and use it only when you need to restore a backup.

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) is a asymetrical encryption algorithm used everywhere.
 It's well known and used since 1977 to handle private communication.
-This algorithm has been inspected many time and is considered safe.
-The NodeJS implementation of this algorithm is used.
+This algorithm has been inspected many times and is considered safe.
+The [NodeJS implementation](https://nodejs.org/api/crypto.html) of this algorithm is used.

 RSA is not designed to encrypt large files.
 Most protocols use a mix of RSA and AES.
-AES is a symetrical encryption, meaning you need the same passphrase to encrypt and decrypt it.
+AES is a symmetrical encryption, meaning you need the same passphrase to encrypt and decrypt it.
 What DBacked does is creating a random passphrase for every backup and then encrypting this passphrase with your public key and RSA.
 This encrypted passphrase is stored at the beginning of the backup file.

 This way, your backups are well secured while staying fast to encrypt and decrypt.